 JACKSON TWP.
-One of the two teams from Jackson Local High School Mock Trial program has moved onto regional competitions scheduled for Friday at Summit County Court House.
-The team made it through the district round on Jan.
+One of the three teams from Jackson Local High School Mock Trial program has moved onto regional competitions on Feb.
+15 at the Summit County Court House.
+The Purple Team made it through the district round on Jan.
 18 to advance.
 The other two teams were the White Team and the Gold Team.

-If the Team Gold wins at the regional competitions, it will advance to state competitions March 8-10 in Columbus.
-Winners at that level will advance to the nationals in Las Vegas in June.
-The last time Jackson advanced on to regionals was in 2016.
+Should Team Purple win at the regional competitions, it will advance to state competitions March 16-18 in Columbus.
+Winners at that level will advance to the nationals in Atlanta, Ga., in mid-May.

 Teachers and volunteer legal advisors guide the Ohio Mock Trial Competition.
 Students participate in unscripted, original simulated trials written by attorneys.
 Team members argue both sides of the case in real courtrooms.

 According to the Ohio Center for Law Related Education’s website, more than 3,000 high school students compete in the annual Ohio Mock Trial along with 1,000 teachers and legal professionals who volunteer their time to the program.
 It’s the largest non-athletic competition in Ohio and among the largest in the nation.

 This year’s case focuses on the Fourth Amendment protection against unreasonable searches and seizures as it applies to technology.
 A fictional defendant, Quinn Woolf, is charged with aggravated theft and telecommunications fraud for allegedly using a private, alpha-numeric code to steal $120 million from the state pension fund.

 The catch is that the state used an aerial drone to obtain images of the defendant in Woolf’s backyard.
 Student attorneys cross examine student played witnesses for the case in the district, regional and state competitions.

 Marlett said that Jackson has been competing in mock trial for at least 15 years and the furthest a Jackson team has advanced was coming in fourth place at a state competition.